XinnorLab/xiTools/collection/roles/raid_fs/README.md

 * `xiraid_force_metadata` – when `true` add `--force_metadata` to array creation.
 * `xfs_force_mkfs` – when `true` always run `mkfs.xfs` even if the filesystem and label already match.
 By default this is `true`, so filesystems are recreated on every run.

-This role requires the **mdadm** package to be installed so that any leftover Linux MD arrays on xiRAID devices can be stopped and wiped.

 All drives referenced by the array and spare pool definitions are cleaned using `xicli drive clean -d <device>` (or `--drives`) before